dariuszSki/ziti-agent-wh/README.md

 ***Note: All resources in the spec are configured for namespace `ziti`.
 One can replace it with his/her own namespace by replacing `ziti` with a new one. `metadata: namespace: ziti`.
 The webhook container was precreated for the testing and it is already configured in the deployment spec `docker.io/elblag91/ziti-agent-wh:1.0.3`.
 The Identity Role Attribute is set to the app name in this current version and it is not configurable right now.***

-Update the secret and config map templates with the ziti controller detaisl and some additional sidecar specific configurations in the webhook spec file.
+Update the secret and config map templates with the ziti controller details and some additional sidecar specific configuration in the webhook spec file.
 ```bash
 # secret
 data: